eliagbayani/docker_eol_connectors/README.md

 2. Rename the file `.env.sample` to `.env` and enter your information.
    - For Mac, to see the hidden files press `cmd+shift+period`.
    - Make sure that MYSQL_DATA_DIR folder is empty, so that the required database/tables will be created.
-3. From terminal, within the folder where `docker-compose.yml` is located run: `$ docker-compose up`
+3. From terminal, within the folder where `docker-compose.yml` is located run:
+   - For development: `$ docker-compose up`
+   - For production: `$ docker-compose -f docker-compose.yml up`
 4. To test Apache + PHP + MySQL:
    - Edit `test.php` from your **WEBROOT_PATH**.
 Enter the **MYSQL_ROOT_PW** you entered in your `.env` file.
      ```sh